mbelmadani/moead-py/README.md

 ## Status

-The current version works for the knapsack example and appears to show adequate exploration of the pareto front solutions.
-It would be preferable to test additional problems to determine whether this works as intended different MOEA requirements (problems different combinations of maximization and minimization objective functions, for example.)
+The current version works with 2 or 3 objectives and more than 3 objectives if a weight file is provided.
+The algorithm has been tested on the knapsack examples (knapsack.py) provided above.

 ## Support and contributions